shaharoded/KarmaLego/README.md

   - Splitting the dataset into concept clusters or patient cohorts and running in parallel across jobs.
   - Using `min_ver_supp` and `max_k` to control pattern explosion.
   - Persisting symbol maps to ensure consistent encoding across runs.
+- No k=1→k=2 in Lego: pairs are already created in Karma; Lego starts from k≥2.
+This removes structural duplicates and their support checks.
+- CSAC memory hygiene: parent embedding state is released after each support check; leaf nodes release their own embedding maps, keeping peak RAM lower on large runs.

 ---